From a snack before the big meal to piling your plate with veggies, here are 6 tips to enjoying a healthy Thanksgiving dinner.

 - A piece of fresh fruit

-Eating something light will keep your blood sugar levels even and prevent you from being ravenous before you reach the table.
+Eating something light will keep your blood sugar levels even.
+And it will prevent you from being ravenous before you reach the table.

 “Fill one quarter to half your plate with vegetables before you add anything else," says Powers.
 “Aim for less starchy veggies that won’t raise your blood sugar, like asparagus, broccoli, cauliflower or green beans.”